How to increase onboarding efficiency for your new hires

 Onboarding also involves proper new hire training, and this costs money.
 Unfortunately, 35% of companies admit to spending no money on an onboarding program, which is both a lie (printing those new hire forms does cost money, y’know!) and disappointing.
 Companies want to cut corners wherever they can, and new hire onboarding suffers as a result.

-If you think you can get away with skimping on employee onboarding, think again.
+If you think you can get away with skimping on onboarding for your employees, think again.
 One out of every 25 people will leave a new job simply because the company has poor or no onboarding in place.
 Without a proper onboarding program, new employees get confused about what their role in the company is, what their actual duties are, and where the bathroom is.
 This leaves them frustrated and with one eye watching the exit.

 What efficient onboarding achieves